 Providing detailed historical information in this form will assist the approval process.

-When the Office of Geographic Names audits the plan of subdivision, the information provided will help ensure that the name is appropriate, that it complies with the naming rules and the history behind it can be recorded online.
+When Geographic Names Victoria audits the plan of subdivision, the information provided will help ensure that the name is appropriate, that it complies with the naming rules and the history behind it can be recorded online.

 Surveyors or council officers should search for the registered road name in VICNAMES and add the road name history.